|

 and in 1920 an Arab kingdom was proclaimed in Damascus, headed by the al-Hashemi or

-installing them as rulers of Iraq and the eastern half of Palestine.
+installing them as rulers of Iraq, and of the eastern half of Palestine.

 This region became a British mandated territory known as the Emirate of Transjordan under Abdullah al-Hashemi in 1921.